 Safe Monitor removal guide

 What is Safe Monitor?

 Safe Monitor is a browser extension created by WebAppTech Coding LLC.
 This plug-in displays tracking cookies, which are added when surfing the Internet.
-Note that while this browser add-on is functional, the developers use various misleading tactics in order to trick computer users into adopting their program.
+Note that although this browser add-on is functional, the developers use various misleading tactics to trick computer users into adopting their program.
 The homepage of this website displays a fake 'Norton Secured' badge and makes false claims that the add-on is used by 100,000 users.
 Moreover, when installed on users' systems, Safe Monitor displays unwanted ads and tracks Internet surfing habits.
 This plug-in causes diminished browser performance and may lead to serious privacy issues.
-Users should be aware that clicking the ads displayed by Safe Monitor may cause inadvertent installation of malware or viruses.
+Be aware that clicking the ads displayed by Safe Monitor may cause inadvertent installation of malware or viruses.

 This plug-in displays in-text and interstitial ads (displaying 1-5 per website), search engine ads (up to 3 text ads), and full screen pop-up ads.
 Safe Monitor tracks IP addresses, unique identifier numbers, operating system versions, Internet browser versions, visited website URLs, and search queries entered into search engines.
 Developers of Safe Monitor claim that this browser add-on reveals any parties who spy on you, however, it seems that the real spy is the Safe Monitor App itself.
 Using this browser add-on is not recommended; if you have installed it, you are advised to remove this adware immediately.